Latent FAQs for website / article:

-Latent FAQs for website / article:Latent Print Certification Home Page
+Latent Print Certification Home Page

 Are any concessions being made for training hours/credits requirements for initial certification / recertification, due to the COVID-19 pandemic and the cancellations of conferences?

 The FCMB made a joint decision, applicable to all certification programs, that there would be no change to the current process, and the requirements for both initial certification and recertification remain in place.
-There are a number of avenues to obtain training hours/credits (including dozens of approved online courses) please refer to the Certification Program Operations Manual for details.
+There are a number of avenues to obtain training hours/credits (including dozens of approved online courses) – please refer to the Certification Program Operations Manual for details.
 Internal training programs can also be used, provided that they have been submitted for review to the LPCB.

 1. Claiming training courses that are not on the approved list.
 If a course is desired to be used that does not appear on the approved courses list, please submit a course syllabus to the LPCB before submitting your application.

-4. No double-dipping is allowed for conferences/workshops.
+3. No double-dipping is allowed for conferences/workshops.
 If full conference attendance is claimed, the applicant cannot also claim a workshop that was attended at the same conference, as the hours have already been accounted for in the conference attendance.
 An applicant can claim either, not both.

-5. Initial certification applicants: must account for an additional 16 hours of courtroom testimony training (additional to the 160 hours of required training).
+4. Initial certification applicants: must account for an additional 16 hours of courtroom testimony training (additional to the 160 hours of required training).
 This training must be an approved course (course syllabi can be submitted to the LPCB for approval).

 Yes, the initial certification comparison test can be taken digitally (on-screen).
 The LPCB has rolled out a digital solution involving a mini computer.
 The mini computer gets shipped to the proctor, along with a hard copy of both the written portion and the comparison portion of the test.
-It is the responsibility of the applicant to ensure that they have a monitor (VGA, Digital Port or HDMI), mouse and keyboard (USB) at the testing location only the mini computer is shipped.
+It is the responsibility of the applicant to ensure that they have a monitor (VGA, Digital Port or HDMI), mouse and keyboard (USB) at the testing location – only the mini computer is shipped.
 It is loaded with Adobe Photoshop Elements 2020, so it is strongly recommended that applicants choosing the digital solution familiarize themselves with Elements before they take the test (free trial versions of the software are available from Adobe).

 Please be aware that there may be some delays if you choose to take the test digitally (on-screen), as there are currently a limited number of mini computers available.

-Where can I find the list of approved courses to use as credits for initial certification / re-certification?The current list of approved courses is available on the IAI website, under Certifications -> Latent Print, and is found on the LPCB Approved Courses tab.
+The current list of approved courses is available on the IAI website, under Certifications -> Latent Print, and is found under Useful Information under the “LPCB Approved Courses” link.